zsm767/ProjectTaskRecord/README.txt

 +CRUD properties for the Job objects/tables is working:
-	-Individual pages for update, deletion, creation, and list view +Next steps would include moving the update/delete buttons to link with individual jobs listed on the view page
+	-Individual pages for update, deletion, creation, and list view +Next steps would include moving the update/delete buttons to link with individual jobs listed on the view page (COMPLETED 5/15)

-+After this, will need to work on the model settings getting the PKs/FKs for each model hooked up +After *that*, need to work on re-organizing the page layout to display things properly
++After this, will need to work on the model settings getting the PKs/FKs for each model hooked up
+	-Think about the relations needed between the tables

++After *that*, need to work on re-organizing the page layout to display things properly